nushell/nushell.github.io/book/configuration_preview.md

   Note that the directory represented by `$nu.data-dir`, nor any of its subdirectories, are created by default.
 Creation and use of these directories is up to the user.

-- `$env.XDG_DATA_DIRS`: If this environment variable is set, it is used to populate the `$nu.vendor-auto-load` directories in the order listed.
+- `$env.XDG_DATA_DIRS` _(Unix Platforms Only)_: If this environment variable is set, it is used to populate the `$nu.vendor-auto-load` directories in the order listed.
 The first directory in the list is processed first, meaning the last one read will have the ability to override previous definitions.

 ::: warning
 The `XDG_*` variables are **not** Nushell-specific and should not be set to a directory with only Nushell files.
 Instead, set the environment variable to the directory _above_ the one with the `nushell` directory.